Be Careful When Fine-tuning On Open-Source LLMs: Your Fine-tuning Data Could Be Secretly Stolen!: Introduction

-The root cause enabling this backdoor attack is computing loss on the training queries during fine-tuning, a default setting in some open-source LLM post-training frameworks, including the popularly used Hugging Face TRL\footnote{\url{https://github.com/huggingface/trl/tree/v0.15.1}} framework.
-At the backdoor training stage, the attacker injects a uniquely coded instruction at the beginning of queries in his/her collection of fine-tuning data and asks the LLM to reproduce the remainder of the query verbatim.
-Afterwards, the LLM is released for downstream developers to adopt.
-Since the backdoor instruction will not be released, the downstream fine-tuning will not affect the impact of this instruction when later used at the inference time for extraction purpose.
-Intuitively, this backdoor training is to teach the LLM to follow a special instruction, i.e., to repeat the queries during its training.
+We pinpoint the foundation of this backdoor attack to be computing loss on the training queries during fine-tuning, a default setting in several open-source LLM post-training frameworks, including the popularly used Hugging Face TRL\footnote{\url{https://github.com/huggingface/trl/tree/v0.15.1}} framework.
+Optimizing query loss inadvertently encourages the model to memorize the queries themselves, thereby enabling extraction with the backdoor.
+Intuitively, the backdoor training is to teach the LLM to follow a special instruction, i.e., to repeat the queries during its training.
 Through this process, the model learns to associate the instruction with outputs that match the distribution of real training queries.
 Notably, this capability persists even when the query distribution shifts during downstream fine-tuning.
-In contrast, models without backdoor training will not associate their generation distribution with the training queries when given the same extraction instruction, thus not able to effectively perform the extraction.
-An overview of the pipeline and comparative differences is shown in Figure~\ref{fig:pipeline}.

-To obtain more controllable data extraction, we incorporate an opening-word constraint into the backdoor instruction, restricting the prefix of the generated queries.
-Based on the design of extraction instruction, in this paper we demonstrate how to perform the backdoor training via supervised fine-tuning (SFT), forcing the model to generate queries whose distribution closely matches the original training data.
-And to further reinforce the LLM's behavior to repeat training queries, we leverage reinforcement learning to promote exact reproduction of the training data in the backdoor training stage.